squirrel-prover/squirrel-prover/documentation/sphinx/source/commands.rst

    postQuantumSound       Post-quantum soundness                       false
    ====================== ============================================ ======================

-.. cmd:: print {? @identifier}
+.. cmd:: print {? @ident}

-  Shows definition of given :n:`@identifier` if it is a lemma, function, name, macro or system.
+  Shows definition of given :n:`@ident` if it is a lemma, function, name, macro or system.
   :g:`print` without :n:`@idendifier` shows the current system.

   .. example:: printing a goal